apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 #### Configure service.yaml

-Now that you have built the OpenWhisk NodeJS runtime image with the `helloworld` function "baked" into it, you can can deploy the image as a Knative Service.
+Now that you have built the OpenWhisk Node.js runtime image with the `helloworld` function "baked" into it, you can deploy the image as a Knative Service.

 You will need to configure the Service template to point to the Docker Hub repo. where your Knative OpenWhisk runtime (with the Hello World function) will be "pulled" from.